Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Methodology

 \subsubsection{Final Objective Function}

 Our final objective function combines explanation alignment and explanation-guided data augmentation.
-Let $\mathcal{D}_Q$ and $\mathcal{D}_A$ denotes the queried dataset augmented dataset, respectively, the final objective function of {\method} of optimizing the surrogate model's parameters $\theta'$ can be written as:
+Let $\mathcal{D}_Q$ and $\mathcal{D}_A$ denote the queried dataset and augmented dataset, respectively, the final objective function of {\method} of optimizing the surrogate model's parameters $\theta'$ can be written as:

 where $l_{\text{pred}}$ is the cross-entropy loss, $l_{\text{align}}$ is the rank-based explanation alignment loss in Eq.~\ref{eq:align} that aligns the node importance vectors $\mathbf{E}_i$ from the target model and $\mathbf{E}_i'$ from the surrogate model, and $\lambda$ balances the contributions of two loss terms.
-The detailed training algorithm and time complexity analysis can be found in Appendix~\ref{app:training_algorithm} and Appendix~\ref{app:complexity}.